VLAD-IS-LOVE/todo-app/README.md

 ## TODO APP

-This is my reeact app deployed on Github Pages.
+This is my react app deployed on Github Pages.